 Preparing for your bird

 All species of birds need a balanced diet (a diet consisting entirely or predominantly of seeds and nuts is not balanced), clean water, suitable caging, appropriate light, proper sanitation, and regular veterinary check-ups.
-Some birds may also need to have their wing feathers clipped periodically to reduce the risks of trauma and escape.
 If you are considering a pet bird, consult a veterinarian for guidance on selecting and caring for your pet bird.

 Here are some general tips for proper housing of your pet bird:

 All new birds should be kept separate from birds already living in the household until they have been quarantined for an appropriate length of time.
 This includes a separate air supply and separate equipment and utensils.
 Consult with your veterinarian about the recommended quarantine period, which should include a veterinary exam prior to its completion.

 The cage should be set up with appropriate food and water in advance of bringing the bird home.
 Initially, feed your bird the same food that was fed by the seller.
 Any food changes should be made gradually.
 Speak with an avian veterinarian about ways to safely convert a bird to a healthy diet if they are on an unbalanced diet.